top of page

 Often times, during the planning phase, our clients discover the scope of the project is more demanding than initially anticipated.

-A common surprise (because we're located in the DC area), is the cost of permits required to shoot in certain areas like Federal land.
+A common oversight (because we're located in the DC area), is the cost of permits required to shoot in certain areas like Federal land.

 We do our best to anticipate and avoid obstacles but we cannot control every aspect (including weather and family emergencies) and these things are usually discovered in the pre-production phase.